larskanis/eventbox/README.md

 In this case the object to be called should be thread-safe.
 See also [What is safe and what isn't?](#eventbox-safety) below.

-External objects can also be called from event scope per {Eventbox::ExternalObject#send_async}, but with some restrictions.
+External objects can also be called from event scope per {Eventbox::ExternalObject#send}, but with some restrictions.
-The same restrictions applies to external closures too, which are callable from event scope per {Eventbox::ExternalProc#call_async}.
+The same restrictions applies to external closures too, which are callable from event scope per {Eventbox::ExternalProc#call}.

 ## Block and Proc types